 A dua is called Du’a al-ibadah (Dua of Worship) when the supplicant worships Allah in his prayer.
 Usually even some Duas of asking are also considered Duas of Worship because even Dua of Asking engages in worship of the Almighty.
 But dua of worship is best described when the prayer offered does not include any request for a fulfillment of need.

-Example: Bismillahi, al-ladhi, La illaha illa huwa
+Bismillahi, al-ladhi, La illaha illa huwa

 In the Name of Allah.
 There is no God but He.